tatari-tv/gptsql/README.md

 These sizes are in bytes, and the tables are listed in decreasing order of their size on disk.
 ```

-## Getting started

-You need credentials for your database, and you will need an OpenAI **API Key** from your OpenAI account.

-Installation:

-    pip install gptsql

-or download the source.

-Run the CLI with:

-    gptsql

-or use `python -m gptsql` to run from source.

 ### Configuration

 You can configure the database connection either using `psql` style command line arguments